Showing 6 jobs

-Air Traffic Controllers supervise an aircraft's flight from start to finish, ensuring that it is safe and lands and takes off on time.
-To provide advice and directions to pilots, you will use very advanced radar and radio transmission technology.
-You will direct the plane as it flies, using radar to detect its location, and to keep it safe in the airspace.
-In addition, you must have at least five GCSEs (or equivalent).
-When applying, you must be over 18 and legally able to work in the UK.
-NATS also provides three early-career structured development programs for students who studied at the BTEC ND/HNC/HND level and graduates.
+Air Traffic Controllers supervise a plane's flight from start to finish, making sure it is safe and lands and takes off on time.
+You will use very high-tech radar and radio transmissions to give pilots advice and directions.
+You will be in charge of the plane as it flies.
+You will use radar to find out where it is and keep it safe in the airspace.
+You also need to have at least five GCSEs (or equivalent).
+You must be 18 or older and legally able to work in the UK to apply.
+NATS also offers three structured development programmes for people in their early careers.
+These programmes are for students who have studied at the BTEC ND/HNC/HND level and graduates.
 Looking for air traffic control jobs ?, visit Aviation Job Search to apply.

-In air traffic control jobs, you will need to maintain radio and radar contact with planes and guide aircraft movement on their way to or from an airport.
-These engineers inform the pilot to rise or descend, set the final cruising altitude and offer weather information to aeroplanes.
-They also ensure that minimal distances between planes are maintained.
-Dealing with unplanned occurrences, emergencies, and traffic is also a part of their job.
-If you work as an approach or aerodrome controller, you will need to keep track of what is going on and off the runways and coordinate the movement of planes and vehicles around the airport on the ground.
+In air traffic control jobs, you'll need to keep in touch with planes through radio and radar and direct their movement as they head to or from an airport.
+These engineers tell the pilot whether to go up or down, set the final cruising altitude, and tell planes about the weather.
+They also make sure that planes stay a certain distance apart.
+As part of their job, they also have to deal with unplanned events, emergencies, and traffic.
+If you work as an approach or aerodrome controller, you will need to keep track of what is happening on and off the runways and coordinate the movement of planes and vehicles around the airport on the ground.

-Air traffic controllers work in various environments, including route centers, control towers, and approach control facilities.
-Air traffic controllers are expected to work forty hours a week and are paid extra for shift work, weekends, and holidays.
-The work environment is often stressful, and the atmosphere is extremely fast-paced.
-They must remain alert throughout the day and take 30-minute breaks during shift changes.
-Their shifts alternate day and night, with six work days followed by four days off.
-As their job demands are high, air traffic controllers usually work in semi-darkness.
-A good memory and excellent verbal communication skills are essential for air traffic controllers.
-They need to be able to provide direction quickly and accurately.
-It is essential that air traffic controllers be able to focus and interpret a lot of information.
-However, even with all the difficulty there are benefits to becoming an air traffic controller; not only does the position offer a high salary, but it also enables you to make a valuable contribution to aviation safety.
+The areas where air traffic controllers work include route centres, control towers, and approach control facilities.
+Air traffic controllers are expected to work forty hours a week and are paid more for working nights, weekends, and holidays.
+The work environment is often very stressful, and things move very quickly.
+They have to stay alert all day and take 30-minute breaks when their shifts change.
+Their shifts change between day and night, and they work six days and take off four days.
+Air traffic controllers usually work in the dark because their jobs are so hard.
+Air traffic controllers need to have a good memory and be able to talk to people well.
+They need to be able to give clear and quick directions.
+Air traffic controllers need to be able to pay attention and make sense of a lot of information.
+Even with all the challenges, though, there are good reasons to become an air traffic controller.
+Not only does the job pay well, but it also lets you make a big difference in the safety of flying.